filodb/FiloDB/README.md

 2. sort column         - acts as a primary key within each partition and decides how data will be sorted within each partition.
 Like the "clustering key" from Cassandra.

 Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.

+### Example FiloDB Schema for machine metrics

+This is one way I would recommend setting things up to take advantage of FiloDB.

+The metric names are the column names.
+This lets you select on just one metric and effectively take advantage of columnar layout.

+* Partition key = hostname
+* Sort key = timestamp
+* Columns: hostname, timestamp, CPU, load_avg, disk_usage, etc.

+You can add more metrics/columns over time, but storing each metric in its own column is FAR FAR more efficient, at least in FiloDB.
+For example, disk usage metrics are likely to have very different numbers than load_avg, and so Filo can optimize the storage of each one independently.
+Right now I would store them as ints and longs if possible.

+With the above layout, as long as there aren’t too many hostnames, set the memtable max size and flush trigger to both high numbers, you should get good read performance.
+Queries that would work well for the above layout:

+- SELECT avg(load_avg), min(load_avg), max(load_avg) FROM metrics WHERE timestamp > t1 AND timestamp < t2
+etc.

+Queries that would work well once we expose a local Cassandra query interface:
+- Select metrics from one individual host

+Another possible layout is something like this:

+Partition key = hostname % 1024 (or pick your # of shards)
+Sort key = hostname, timestamp

+This will have to wait for the multiple-sort-key-column change of course.

 ### Using the CLI